solidjs-community/solid-primitives/packages/range/README.md

 ## `<Repeat>`

-Creates a range of elements `of` specified size.
+Control Flow component for displaying a specified number of elements.

-The `of` argument is reactive, and changing it will only create new elements for the added numbers.
+The `times` prop is reactive – changing it will only create new elements for added numbers.

 ```tsx
 <Repeat times={10}>